The Evermore Compendium

 The Bequeathal of Vavet

 In the castle-city of Tzauraneva, the Varratu called Audi, the Silver Mist, returns after two years to present the knight Vavet to the Urrvara king.
-He has been altered and molded by the divine, and has become one of three demi-gods called Ainoezra, trained to fight the dark forces of the corrupt angel Vorrna.
+He has been altered and molded by the divine, and has become one of three demi-gods called Ainozra, trained to fight the dark forces of the corrupt angel Vorrna.

 In the background, King Ainre "Onehand" Ranovarra receives the knight, who had once been his champion warrior, with awe and horror mingled.
 Vavet is no longer a mortal Urrvara, but a golem of light, with armor pale as snow, hair white like starlight, and eyes made endless pits of swirling glow.